hikkoiri/conjur/design/proposals/encoded_token_response.md

 I prefer the `Accept` HTTP header solution.
 This solution is is more accurate from content negotiation point of view.
 The suffix based solution is less complicated but it makes the request seems like it ask for a file (which ends with a certain suffix) rather than a dynamic content type handling.
-The `Accept` method is more like a contract between the client and server - in our case the client accepts `text\plain` response causes the server to send an encoded token.
+The `Accept` method is more like a contract between the client and server - in our case the client accepts `text/plain` response causes the server to send an encoded token.

 ## Security
 TBD